ghauzmann/JSGF_NLU_music/README.md

-NLP challenge Danish: JSGF development
+# NLP challenge Danish: JSGF development

-Task 1: Extending the English grammar
+### Task 1: Extending the English grammar

 Can be seen in seperate file

-Task 2: Localize the JSGF grammar in your language
+###Task 2: Localize the JSGF grammar in your language

 Can be seen in seperate file

-2.2: Sample utterances the JSGF can produce in Danish
+### 2.2: Sample utterances the JSGF can produce in Danish

 [sæt]<unk> [lady gaga]<artist> [på]<unk>
 [kan du spille]<unk> [midt om natten]<album> [af]<unk> [kim larsen]<artist> [for mig]<unk>
 [jeg vil gerne lytte til]<unk> [øde ø]<song> [spil]<unk> [klassisk]<genre> [musik]<unk>
 	[kan du sætte]<unk> [pink floyd]<artist> [på]<unk>

-2.3: Possible issues if extensions of grammar considerably in Danish
+### 2.3: Possible issues if extensions of grammar considerably in Danish

 There are multiple potential issues that may arise if the grammar were to be extended considerably in Danish.